SpaceX launches tiny critters, solar panels to space station

 The 7,300-pound (3,300-kilogram) shipment — which also includes fresh lemons, onions, avocados and cherry tomatoes for the station’s seven astronauts — should arrive Saturday.

 SpaceX’s Falcon rocket blasted into the hazy afternoon sky from Kennedy Space Center.
-The first-stage booster was new for a change, aiming for an offshore landing several minutes after liftoff so it could be recycled for a NASA astronaut flight this fall.
+The first-stage booster was new for a change, landing on an offshore platform several minutes after liftoff so it can be recycled for a NASA astronaut flight this fall.

 The Dragon cargo capsule — also brand new — is delivering the first of three sets of high-tech solar panels designed to bolster the space station’s aging power grid.
 Astronauts will conduct two spacewalks later this month to help install the two roll-out panels alongside solar wings that have been in continuous operation for 20 years.